jacobeisenstein/gt-css-class/README.md

 Related classes
 ----

 + [CSS at Princeton 2012](http://www.princeton.edu/~mjs3/soc596_fa12.shtml) by Matthew Sagalnick.
-Very nice reading list, especially for applications of large-scale network analysis.
+Nice reading list, especially for applications of large-scale network analysis.
 + [CSS at Columbia 2013](http://compsocialscience.org/) by Goel, Hofman, and Vassilvitskii.
 Emphasizes algorithms for big data analysis, including MapReduce and streaming.
 + [CSS at George Mason 2009](http://ggs.gmu.edu/AcademicPrograms/Syllabi/2009Fall/GEOG590-001.pdf) by Geller and Gulden.
 Emphasizes agent-based simulations.
 + [NLP and Social Interaction 2013](http://www.cs.cornell.edu/Courses/cs6742/2013fa/) by Lillian Lee.
 Great set of NLP papers that touch on social phenomena.
 Also has links to lots of useful datasets.